tinoryj/tinoryj.github.io/_posts/2021-03-22-Note-Srinivasan2012iDedup.md

 ## Comments

 * CIFS network trace: include file access pattern and file size (better than S3Trace), but currently not found.
-* Could we do variable-size chunking for primary data deduplication to improve deduplication ratio while not introduce significant latency?
+* Could we do variable-size chunking for primary data deduplication to improve the deduplication ratio while not introduce significant latency?